-The history of adaptogenes, discovered by Israel Brechman, follows the theoretical-medical concept of stress , whose exponent was Janos (Hans) Selye .
+The history of adaptogenes discovered by Israel Brechman follows the theoretical and medical concept of stress , whose exponent was Janos (Hans) Selye .
 Before I go on, I will ask - have you ever heard the term " theoretical medicine "?
 Because I did not meet him in my childhood in any medical book, or later in my studies of physiology at the UK.
-Theoretical biology is a legitimate science that lectures on the UK and theoretical physics is the everyday concept ...
+Theoretical biology is a legitimate science that lectures on the UK, and theoretical physics is the everyday concept ...

 Theoretical Counter Practical Science

-Fortunately, my task is to reject the definition of science, but common sense tells me that "the most science" is physics, then biology and then medicine.
+Luckily, my task is to reject the definition of science, but the good common sense tells me that "the most science" is physics, then biology and then medicine.
 Furthermore, intuition tells me that theoretical physics is the true physics, while experimental physics is her maid (though honored).
-It seems, therefore, that the typical science, which physics undoubtedly is, needs theory, is based on it.
+So it seems that the science that physics is undoubtedly the theory needs, or is based on.

 If I do not have common sense in biology, I will hear that theoretical biology is an exotic but recognized discipline.
-It's like an image of a distracted professor - on the one hand, a little "useless", on the other hand, offering profound insights that would allow biologists once and for all to conquer the giant physicists who are publishing in biological journals and who have mastered us in our own field.
-Biology would like to base itself on its own theory beyond physical chemistry, but it has not been successful in practice - despite the heroic efforts of Wilson, Prigozins and Žabotinsky.
+It's like an image of a distracted professor - on the one hand, a little "useless", on the other hand, offering profound insights that would give biologists the opportunity to topple the giant physicists who are publishing in biological journals and who have mastered our own field.
+Biology would like to be based on its own theory beyond physical chemistry, but it has not been successful in practice - despite the heroic efforts of Wilson, Prigozins and Žabotinsky.

 However, the peer review of medicine will be quite negative.
-I can hear that theoretical medicine is a puffy term, an exotic discipline, at best some kind of introduction to medicine, that every particular illness has a specific aetiology and therapy, that the true theory of medicine is molecular medicine, that cheering attracts laziness and charlatans ...
-Moreover my intuition It seems that one day - sometimes from the 1930s to the 1960s - theoretical medicine was viewed more seriously, whereas today theoreticians are more concerned with the lack of interest, which is a reflection of the declining interest in science in general, which is a reflection ...
-But I would already be getting into the field of finance and it does not belong here.
-In order to find out what other people think about theoretical medicine, I wrote the words "theoretical medicine" into the search engine after writing this paragraph.
+I hear that theoretical medicine is a puffy concept, exotic discipline, at best some kind of introduction to medicine, that every particular illness has a specific aetiology and therapy, that the true theory of medicine is molecular medicine, that cheering attracts laziness and charlatans ...
+Moreover my intuition it seems that one day - sometimes from the 1930s to the 1960s - theoretical medicine was viewed more seriously, whereas today theoreticians are more concerned with the lack of interest that reflects the declining interest in science in general, which is a reflection ... but I would already be getting into the field of money and that does not belong here.
+In order to find out what others think about theoretical medicine, I copied the words "theoretical medicine" into the search engine after writing this paragraph.
 Snippets from results:

 - "For example, while theoretical medicine is trying to figure out the causes of health and illness, practical medicine simply tries to keep people healthy."